 My little boys are drawn to the lights on our Christmas tree like moths to a flame.
-It’s adorable to watch them stare at the twinkling lights, and poke at them gentle.
+It’s adorable to watch them stare at the twinkling lights, and poke at them gently.
 The only problem is that the gentle poking often turns into not-so-gentle grabbing of ornaments.
-Little Man (4) is really good about being careful around the tree, but Little Brother (2) completely ignores our “one finger” touch rule with the tree.
-Oh well, such is life with a toddler.

 Last year, I saw this idea for a kid-size Christmas tree made out of felt.
 Perfect!
 I thought.
 Now they’ll leave the big tree alone!
 Not quite the case in reality, but they definitely loved having their own special tree.